chillemille/OverOptimism_in_GeneSetAnalysis/README.md

   - ... prepared data sets in the format required by the web application in folder **Prep**
 - **Screenshots**: Contains the screenshots of the progression of the optimizatino process for the true sample labels and the 10 permutations

-Additionally, both folders (Raw and Prep) contain a subfolder **Phenotypes** in which the sample labels in their raw (i.e. as exported from *R*) and prepared formats, respectively.

-The preparation of the gene expression data sets was carried out in **Excel** and according to (https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats), namely as in Sections
- - **GCT: Gene Cluster Text file format (*.gct)** for the gene expression measurements
- - **RNK: Ranked list file format (*.rnk)** for the sample labels

 Note that the optimization of GSEA was carried out over several months and by hand.
 In this period, the application was updated as well as the gene set database GO (with subontology biological process).
 The versions that were current in the respective optimization processes can be found in the screenshots containing the name "Param", namely
 - in the top left corner for the version of the overall web application
 - in the specified gene set database (tab **Gene Sets database**) for the version of the gene set database

 In addition to the screenshots, the optimization processes are documented in the respective *R* scripts as comments.

 ### GSEAPreranked